The Acorn Culture in the Iberian Peninsula

 I tried it in both countries, and it was similar (and delicious).
 They make it with the holm oak acorn that I mentioned above.

-While I cannot match the skills these people gained with a lifetime of hard work, I can still share my acorn liqueur recipe inspired by the one they have there.
-It’s really not bad.
+While I cannot match the skills these people gained through a lifetime of hard work, I can still share my acorn liqueur recipe, inspired by the one they have there.

 Meat

-Evidently, the meat of animals is not an acorn product.
-But I want to include it here because some animals are fed with acorns to improve the taste of their meat.
+Evidently, animal meat is not an acorn product.
+But I want to include it here because some animals are fed exclusively with acorns to improve the taste of their meat.

 Iberian pigs eating acorns